appserver-io/appserver/_docs/http-s-server.md

 - You can use backreferences for the value you want to set as well.
 But those are limited to environment variables of the PHP process
 - Values will be treated as strings

+## Configure authentications

+You can setup request uri based basic or digest authentication based on the  with regular expression support.